HG6209-ntu/HG6209-ntu.github.io/src/week3.md

 ### List Methods and Other Uses

-Lists also have a number of useful methods and :
+Lists also have a number of useful methods and other uses:

 * [5.1 -- More on Lists](https://docs.python.org/3/tutorial/datastructures.html#more-on-lists)
  - [5.1.1 -- Using Lists as Stacks](https://docs.python.org/3/tutorial/datastructures.html#using-lists-as-stacks)